gabotaco/WealthyWumpus/README.md

 ## Auctions

 When property is put up for auction, the player who landed on it begins the auction.
-Property starts at $0 during an auction and the first player has to bid at least $1.
+Property starts at $0 during an auction and the first player must bid at least $1.
 You have 4 options for bidding.
 You can either do `!bid [amount]` to bid a custom amount or you can react with the 3 emojis. ❌ will take you out of the auction, ⬆ will raise the current bid by $10, and ⏫ will raise the current bid by $100.
 The auction is over when there is only 1 person left.

 ## Jail